 Application to a higher subject semester (Fachsemester)

-If you have already completed relevant courses at a different university or in another course of study, you can apply for a higher subject semester.
+If you have already completed relevant courses at a different university or in another course of study, you can apply to a higher subject semester (Fachsemester).
 To do this, you need a credit transfer report.

-If you apply for a degree program at TUM and have already completed courses in another, related program, you can make an application to have these courses recognized.
-If courses or credits are recognized to a certain amount, you will be placed in a higher subject semester of the degree program.
+If you apply for a degree program at TUM and have already completed courses in another, non-related program, you can make an application to have these courses recognized.
+If courses or previously earned credits are recognized to a certain amount, you will be placed in a higher subject semester (Fachsemester) of the degree program at TUM.

-Credits from non-related degree programs can only be recognized if there is no essential difference between the acquired learning outcomes and those required in your TUM degree program.
-This can only be assessed after an in-depth review at the department.
+Credits from other, non-related degree programs can only be recognized if there is no essential difference between the acquired learning outcomes and those required in your TUM degree program.
+This can only be assessed after an in-depth review at the department upon application.

-The upstream process starts with a mandatory advising session at the department before making an application.
+The upstream process starts with a mandatory advising session at the department before the online application.
 There, you will discuss your previously earned credits with a representative of the department.
-You will fill in the application for a higher subject semester during the advising session.
-With the signature of the department, the application turns into a credit transfer report.
+You fill in the application form to a higher subject semester (Fachsemester) during the advising session.
+With the signature of the department, the application form turns into a credit transfer report.
 You can then apply online, and submit the credit transfer report together with the other application documents.

 The downstream process starts with you applying directly via TUMonline.
-You fill in the credit transfer application and submit it together with the module descriptions and the grading system (not necessary if the German grading system was used) as one PDF-document during the online application.
-The relevant department then processes your application and decides whether sufficient credits can be recognized to place you in your desired subject semester.
+You fill in the credit transfer report yourself and submit it together with the module descriptions and the grading system (not necessary if the German grading system was used) as one PDF-document during the online application.
+The relevant department then processes your application and decides whether sufficient credits can be recognized to place you in a higher subject semester (Fachsemester).

 Important: The credit transfer report should not be confused with the official procedure for recognizing previously earned credits, which can only be initiated once you have actually enrolled.
 The credit transfer report is always preliminary (except for programs with restricted admission) and the result may be changed after the official recognition process.